Farama-Foundation/Metaworld/CONTRIBUTING.md

 * [ ] Can be performed by a real robot arm
 * [ ] Is dissimilar from current tasks
 * [ ] Contains meaningful internal variation (e.g. different object positions, etc.)
-* [ ] Conforms to the action space, observation space, and reward functions conventions used by metaworld environments
+* [ ] Conforms to the action space, observation space, and reward functions conventions used by Meta-World environments
 * [ ] Uses existing assets if they exist, and that any new assets added are high-quality
 * [ ] Follows the code quality, style, testing, and documentation guidelines outlined below
 * [ ] Provides learning curves which show the task can by solved by PPO and SAC, using the implementations linked below